 Make sure there are no residues or foreign matter remaining in the oil guide groove (4) or on the chain tensioner (5).

-To install the guide bar, saw chain, and sprocket guard, see PUTTING INTO OPERATION for the correct model.
+To install the guide bar, saw chain, and sprocket guard, see PUTTING INTO OPERATION.

 The chain brake is a very important safety device and like any other component subject to normal wear and tear.